Star Wars Battlefront (2015 video game): Multiplayer

 A mode where there are 40 players on each team, the Rebels and the Imperials.
-The Rebel's objective is to destroy the Empire's AT-AT walkers, which are advancing on their position.
+The Rebels' objective is to destroy the Empire's AT-AT walkers, which are advancing on their position.
 The Empire's objective is to prevent them from doing so.
 The Rebels must keep their uplink stations online so their Y-Wing bombers will be able to perform bombing runs on the walkers.
 The Empire must keep the uplinks offline or shut them down when necessary.